Breakout Session 1: Tuesday, May 24 - 10:15 a.m. - 11:30 a.m.

 Naviance and The Common Application: Partnering for Student Success

-Last year, The Common Application delivered over 14 million school documents to its member colleges, and nearly sixty percent of them were sent by counselor and teachers using Naviance eDocs.
-Properly serving the students and professionals who use these two systems requires extensive coordination between the two organizations.
-In this session, representatives from Common Application and Naviance will discuss how the two teams work together across the life cycle of an admission year, from planning and development to support to gathering feedback.
-They will also address some of the more frequent questions that each receive and will leave attendees with plenty of time to ask questions and make suggestions for improvement.
+Last year, the Common Application delivered over 14 million school documents to its member colleges, and nearly 60 percent of them were sent by counselors and teachers using Naviance eDocs.
+Properly serving the students and professionals who use these systems requires extensive coordination between the organizations.
+Hear how the two teams work together across the life cycle of an admission year and share suggestions for improvement.

 The School Counselor Toolkit for the Redesigned Assessments

 Learn how to help students, families, and colleagues implement the College Board Readiness and Success System and the redesigned SAT Suite of Assessments.
 Using the Counselors Guide to the Redesigned Assessments, examine a focused and useful assessment system comprised of the PSAT 8/9, PSAT 10, PSAT/NMSQT, and SAT.
 Designed to deepen understanding about the redesigned assessments, this session explores critical information and specifications about the assessments, ready-to-use tools, and training and professional development opportunities.

 Summer Melt: What is it and How Do We Guide These Students?